 Warnings for other groups

 Speak with your doctor if you’re pregnant or planning to become pregnant.
-Prazosin should be used during pregnancy only if the potential benefit justifies the potential risk to the pregnancy.
+Prazosin should be used during pregnancy only if the potential benefit justifies the potential risk.

 For women who are breastfeeding: Prazosin passes through breast milk.
 Talk to your doctor before breastfeeding while taking prazosin.